10up/cypress-wp-setup/README.md

 ## Support Level

 **Beta:** This project is quite new and we're not sure what our ongoing support level for this will be.
 Bug reports, feature requests, questions, and pull requests are welcome.
 If you like this project please let us know, but be cautious using this in a Production environment!

+## Contributing

+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/cypress-wp-setup/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/cypress-wp-setup/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/cypress-wp-setup/blob/develop/CREDITS.md) for a list of maintainers, contributors, and libraries used in this repository.

 ## Like what you see?